xLeachimx/masteroids/design/gameplay.md

 ### Pending:

+- The Game will start at a main menu screen
+- The Main Menu will contain the following options:
+  - Start, which starts a run
+  - Instructions which details how to play
+  - Leaderboard which displays the leaderboard
+  - Quit which stops the game running
 - When a pellet collides with an asteroid that asteroid will split such that:
   - A large asteroid becomes 4 medium asteroids
   - A medium asteroid becomes 2 small asteroids